HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/index.md

 Once the authoring steps are completed, both anonymous and authenticated portal users will render the pages.
 Each page request is triggered using a `/GET` API call such as `/wps/portal/portletsperf/page1`.
 A response assertion in the sampler also validates the HTML content in the response body.

-## JVM heap and pod resource guidelines (performance runs)
+## JVM heap and pod resource guidelines for performance runs

-During performance testing, align JVM heap settings with pod resource limits to maintain consistent performance and prevent memory issues.
+During performance testing, align JVM heap settings with pod resource limits to ensure consistent performance and prevent unexpected memory issues.

 ### Memory Requests and Limits

-*### Memory requests and limits

 Set the pod’s `requests.memory` value to match its `limits.memory` value.
 This configuration ensures that the container receives a fixed memory allocation and prevents memory overcommit or out-of-memory (OOM) errors.

 ### JVM heap size alignment

-### JVM heap size alignment

-- The JVM heap (`-Xms` and `-Xmx`) should be smaller than the pod’s memory limit.
+- Ensure the JVM heap (`-Xms` and `-Xmx`) is smaller than the pod’s memory limit.
 - Leave headroom for:

-  - Non-heap memory, such as Metaspace, thread stacks, and direct buffers
+      - Non-heap memory (Metaspace, thread stacks, direct buffers)
       - Sidecar containers (if any)
       - Additional JVM processes (for example, `server1`)
+- Set `-Xms` and `-Xmx` to the same value (for example, 4GB) for performance runs.
+This setting prevents dynamic heap expansion, reduces overhead, and ensures stable, predictable performance.

 ### Equal minimum and maximum heap